 The Big Savage Tunnel was renovated for use on the Great Allegheny Passage trail.
 It is the longest tunnel on the trail.
 The tunnel is closed between roughly December 15 and April 10 each winter to protect it from icing damage.
 Check out the video to see what it's like to ride through the tunnel.

+A road passes over the trail at the Divide so there's a short tunnel.
 Inside the tunnel there's a map on the wall showing the trail mileage and elevation changes between Cumberland and Pittsburgh.
 The map makes the 1800' elevation change between The Continental Divide and Cumberland look like an intimidating climb but it's not.
 The elevation change is spread over nearly 30 miles with the steepest grade being around 1.75%.
 You can easily ride this trail in both directions.

 The Eastern Continental Divide, in conjunction with other continental divides of North America, demarcates two watersheds of the Atlantic Ocean: the Gulf of Mexico watershed and the Atlantic Seaboard watershed.
 Prior to 1760, the divide represented the boundary between British and French colonial possessions in North America.
 The ECD runs south-southwest from the Eastern Triple Divide in Pennsylvania to the watershed of the Kissimmee River, which drains via the Lake Okeechobee and the Okeechobee Waterway to both the Gulf of Mexico and the Atlantic Ocean.